CodeMusic/MusaiSearch/README.md

 npm run dev
 ```

-## Improvement Ideas
+## Backlog

-Here are some ideas for how to improve Clarity:

-- [ ] Speed up answers by replacing link scraping with the Google Search API (scraping was used to circumvent cost + rate limits)
+- Speed up answers by replacing link scraping with the Google Search API (scraping was used to circumvent cost + rate limits)
-- [ ] Add "follow up" searches
+- Add "follow up" searches
-- [ ] Improve the prompt
-- [ ] Get sources working in non text-davinci-003 models
-- [ ] Train your own model to use for answer synthesis

-## Credits

-Shoutout to [Perplexity AI](https://www.perplexity.ai/) for the inspiration.
-I highly recommend checking their product out.

-This repo is meant to show people that you can build powerful apps like Perplexity even if you don't have a large, experienced team.

-LLMs are amazing, and I hope Clarity inspires you to build something cool!
+- Improve the prompt (WIP - currently porting the dtourVariant of CodeMusai... like a person it behaves differently during different times of the day, learns from your queries, develops a personality)
+- Get codemusAIgpt ported into it
+- ContinuousLearningModule improves the model over time based on what it learns from you, LobatomyMode allows you to disable this function